TYPO3-Console/TYPO3-Console/Documentation/CommandReference/Index.rst

 **Check TYPO3 version constraints of extensions**

 This command is especially useful **before** switching sources to a new TYPO3 version.
-I checks the version constraints of all third party extensions against a given TYPO3 version.
+It checks the version constraints of all third party extensions against a given TYPO3 version.
 It therefore relies on the constraints to be correct.